Tests for thyroid cancer

 After surgery for thyroid cancer, whole-body radioiodine scans are useful to look for possible spread throughout the body.
 These scans become even more sensitive if the entire thyroid gland has been removed by surgery because more of the radioactive iodine is picked up by any remaining thyroid cancer cells.

 Radioiodine scans work best if patients have high blood levels of thyroid-stimulating hormone (TSH, or thyrotropin).
 For people whose thyroid has been removed, TSH levels can be increased by stopping thyroid hormone pills for a few weeks before the test.
 This leads to low thyroid hormone levels (hypothyroidism) and causes the pituitary gland to release more TSH, which in turn stimulates any thyroid cancer cells to take up the radioactive iodine.
 A downside of this is that it can cause the symptoms of hypothyroidism, including tiredness, depression, weight gain, sleepiness, constipation, muscle aches, and reduced concentration.
-Another way to raise TSH levels for a scan is to give an injectable form of thyrotropin (Thyrogen®) before the scan, which does not require withholding thyroid hormone.
+One way to raise TSH levels without withholding thyroid hormone is to give an injectable form of thyrotropin (Thyrogen®) before the scan.

 Because any iodine already in the body can affect this test, people are usually told not to ingest foods or medicines that contain iodine in the days before the scan.